coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 # AWS cloud trail integarion for Coralogix

-Coralogix provides a seamless integration with ``AWS`` cloud so you can send your logs from anywhere and parse them according to your needs.
+Coralogix provides a predefined Lambda function to easily forward your CloudTrail logs straight to the Coralogix platform.

-This application retrieves cloudtrail logs from s3 and sends them to your Coralogix account.

-IF you want to use AWS Secrets to store the private_key, first you need to deploy Coralogix SecretLayer form AWS Serverless Repository.
-Take in consideration that both layers and lambda need to be in the same AWS Region.

 ## Prerequisites
+* Active CloudTrail
+* Permissions to create lambda functions
 * An AWS account.
 * An coralogix account.